learn-academy-2021-charlie/week-5-assessment-sjproctor/interview-questions.md

   Your answer:

-  Researched answer:
+  Researched answer: Column is a unique identifier, ensures unique rows

 ## Looking Ahead: Terms for Next Week
 Research and define the following terms to the best of your ability.

-1. RESTful routes:
+1. RESTful routes: Representative state transfer, predefined patterns of behavior via http requests

-2. JSON:
+2. JSON: JavaScript Object Notation, key:value pairs used in data transmission

-3. ERB:
+3. ERB: Embedded Ruby, Ruby templating that uses plain text and Ruby code

-4. Params:
+4. Params: A way to pass extra information to the controller

-5. API:
+5. API: Application programming interface, how computers talk to each other, website for a computer